jahwi/bget/docs/readme.txt

 This is the script fetching function.
 Usage:
 BGET -get -usemethod script
-Supported methods: JS, VBS, PS, CURL, BITS
+Supported methods: JS, VBS, PS, cURL, BITS
 Example:
 BGET -get -usevbs test
 The above will download the script named "test" from the Bget server using the VBS download function.
 To get more than one script at once, use:
 BGET -get -usemethod "scripts"
 Example:
-BGET -get -usecurl "test tetris bigtext"
+BGET -get -usecURL "test tetris bigtext"
 You can also get all the scripts on the bget server.
 Usage:
 BGET -get -usemethod -all
 Example:
 BGET -get -usejs -all
+For Bget versions 0.2.0 and later, you no longer need to specify a download method.
+However, the default download method has been set to `JS` and this can be changed using the SET switch.

 [B] -Pastebin:
 This fetches a pastebin raw and saves it as a .bat script.
 Usage:
-BGET -pastebin -usemethod PASTECODE LOCAL_FILENAME Supported methods: JS, VBS, PS, CURL.
+BGET -pastebin -usemethod PASTECODE LOCAL_FILENAME Supported methods: JS, VBS, PS, cURL.
 BITSADMIN (BITS method) is not compatible with the -pastebin switch.
 Example:
-BGET -pastebin -usecurl 1wsBxRs4 script.bat
+BGET -pastebin -usecURL 1wsBxRs4 script.bat
 The paste code is the unique element of a Pastebin URL. i.e., A Pastebin script located at https://pastebin.com/YkEtQYFR would have YkEtQYFR as its paste code.
 If you get the paste code wrong, you'll get a Pastebin error webpage as the output file instead of your intended script.
 Also, the Pastebin scripts have not been vetted by us so be sure to inspect all scripts fetched from Pastebin.
+For Bget versions 0.2.0 and later, you no longer need to specify a download method.
+However, the default download method has been set to `JS` and this can be changed using the SET switch.

 [C] -Remove:
 Removes a downloaded script